La Habra Heights, California: Public safety

 La Habra Heights has a Combination Fire Department that provides 24/7 365 staffing with full-time (Fire Chief, Deputy Chief, administrative assistant, Fire Captains), part-time (Training Chief, EMS Chief, Fire Captains, & Firefighter Paramedics), and volunteer (Firefighters, Driver Operators) employees housed in fire Station behind City Hall on Hacienda Road.
 The Fire Department staffs a minimum of two Engines daily with Engine 71 Advanced life support (ALS – with paramedics) and a basic life support (BLS) Engine 72 that provide all hazard all risk response for its citizens.
 The department does charge several hundred dollars per EMS call, or free for those who pay for and are enrolled in the Paramedic subscription program.
 A contract with Care Ambulance has one dedicated BLS unit stationed at the Fire Station at all times for patient transport.
 Additionally the Mutual Aid agreement with Los Angeles County Fire lets LHHFD assist the surrounding communities on an as needed basis.
 There is an Automatic Aid agreement with a portion of the west end of La Habra Heights.
 Additional firefighting resources can be requested under the Mutual Aid provision of the State of California.
 La Habra Heights contracts for law enforcement with the Los Angeles County Sheriff's Department's regional station in the City of Industry.

 The Los Angeles County Sheriff's Department operates the Industry Station in the City of Industry, serving La Habra Heights.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving La Habra Heights.

 Government

 La Habra Heights elects a City Council every four years.
 One of those City Council members is voted in as Mayor by the Council each year.
-As of December 10, 2018, the council consists of Mayor Brian Bergman, Mayor Pro Tempore Carey Klingfus, council members Roy Francis, Jane L. Williams, and Norm Zezula.
+As of 2025, the council consists of Mayor John Pespisa, Mayor Pro Tempore Carol Engelhardt, council members Brian Bergman, Greg Stefflre, and Norm Zezula.